Ristolainen's goal gives Sabres win over Islanders

 Johan Larsson and Matt Moulson also scored for the Sabres (12-11-6).
 Robin Lehner made 33 saves.

-The Islanders (11-13-6) fell for the fourth game in a row, and once again did so in disappointing fashion.
-In each of their four losses, the Islanders have either been tied or ahead going into the third period.
-New York took a 2-1 lead into the third period on Friday.

-"It's just frustrating," said Islanders right winger Ryan Strome.
-"We play a good 40 minutes and the third period we kind of seem flat.
-It's kind of been the downfall of our team a little bit this year, our third periods and finding ways to win."

-Strome and Alan Quine scored for New York.
+Ryan Strome and Alan Quine scored for the Islanders (11-13-6), who have lost four games in a row.
 Jean-Francois Berube made 34 saves in his first start of the season.

-"So many games we've been tied or had the lead going into the third," center Shane Prince said.
-"We've got to find a way to close it out."

 Strome opened the scoring with 6:52 remaining in the first period off a quick wrist shot from the slot.
 After Islanders right winger Cal Clutterbuck worked his way into the zone and around Sabres winger Evander Kane, Strome grabbed the puck and picked up his fourth goal of the year.